Are you looking to drive organic traffic to your website? You need to stay up to date on SEO trends, namely Google’s core algorithm update.

 What do these updates mean, and how do they impact your website ranking or marketing strategies?
 Here’s what you need to know — and how to keep your website ranking no matter what changes Google makes.

 What is Google’s core algorithm update?

-Core algorithm updates are wide-reaching updates to Google’s core search ranking algorithm that occur a few times a year.
+Google’s core algorithm updates are wide-reaching updates that occur a few times a year.
 Updates don’t generally target specific sites or strategies; rather, they’re designed to improve Google’s overall performance and deliver the most relevant content for search queries.

-Where are you, for example?
+Where you are, for example.
 Which restaurants have the best reviews?
 Have any restaurant websites published spam or linked to shady sites?

 How Google’s core algorithm update impacts you